 The new reality in which we have found ourselves over the past couple of years has continued to prevent us from sharing the same space, yet the imposed delay somehow made the gathering all the more substantial and heart-warming.

 Building from the ground up

-Without much fanfare, but with plenty of research and preparation behind the scenes, HTEC had initiated its operations in North Macedonia in the late-late summer of 2021.
+Without much fanfare, but with plenty of research and preparation behind the scenes, HTEC initiated its operations in North Macedonia in the late summer of 2021.
 We didn’t acquire or partner up with any of the local companies, instead choosing to carefully build the team from the ground up with a solid foundation.

 In the brief time since its inception, HTEC’s Skopje team has grown close to 70 people.
 This in itself is a huge accomplishment, and we have the immense effort of our Talent Acquisition team to thank for it, especially its members in North Macedonia.
 What’s even more impressive is the professional make-up of our growing team.
-HTEC’s Skopje engineering center has been built on senior talent and expertise, with the vast majority of our engineers possessing a wealth of experience and know-how to deliver incredible value to the company even in such a short amount of time.
+HTEC’s Skopje engineering center is built on senior talent and expertise, with the vast majority of our engineers possessing a wealth of experience and know-how to deliver incredible value to the company even in such a short amount of time.

 In short, a little over half a year has been more than enough to consider our expansion into North Macedonia an overwhelming success in every conceivable aspect.
 The official opening of our Skopje office space has provided the opportunity to complete that one last piece of the puzzle and finally meet everybody in person.

 From the start of the pandemic, HTEC has made the health and safety of its employees its top priority.
 We’ve swiftly transitioned to remote work while continuing to grow and expand our engineering capacities.
 From a business standpoint, we didn’t miss a beat.
 In fact, the proverbial beat kept getting faster and faster, and we were right on top of it.